SharePoint/sp-dev-docs/docs/sp-add-ins/navigate-the-sharepoint-data-structure-represented-in-the-rest-service.md

 localization_priority: Priority
 ---

+# Navigate the SharePoint data structure represented in the REST service

 When you're working with the SharePoint REST service, you'll often start out knowing the URL of a specific SharePoint item, but want to access related items, such as the folder or library structure where that item resides.
 For example, suppose you create an add-in where your user enters the URL of a document in a SharePoint library.
 Your add-in must then break down that URL to figure out the actual SharePoint site URL.
 After it's done that, the add-in can then make more requests from the site on the user's behalf, such as to create, update, or delete related items or resources.

 To do this, your add-in needs to query SharePoint for the following information: